 Determining the Cost of College for Your Children

-Keep in mind that there is no one solution to saving for your kid’s college.
-Tuition costs tend to fluctuate based on the type of school your child wants to attend, the type of degree they’ll earn (bachelor’s or associate), and even geographic location.
+Tuition costs vary widely, depending on the type of school your child wants to attend, the type of degree they’ll earn (bachelor’s or associate), and even geographic location.

-According to the College Board, here’s what we’re dealing with when it comes to average annual tuition costs and school types:
+According to the College Board, the average annual college tuition costs for the 2022-23 school year were:

-The College Board also studied the annual rate of increase for the average cost of college over the last decade:
+The College Board also studied the annual, inflation-adjusted change in college tuition and fees over the last decade:

 Net Price vs. Sticker Price

 Every college and university, private or public, lists a sticker price, which is also known as the cost of attendance (COA).
 This price includes tuition, fees, room and board, books, supplies, and miscellaneous expenses.

 The net price, on the other hand, is what a student would actually pay, after factoring in any financial aid provided by the college and the federal government.